 Then bring the mixture back up to a boil.
 Once the pot is boiling, cover and cook 3-4 minutes, until the crawfish float to the surface and turn deep red.

-The recipe below feeds 2-3, and the equipment needed includes a large Dutch oven (or stock pot) for boiling the crawfish, corn and potatoes, a spider or strainer, and a second large pot or container with lid for steaming the hot crawfish in cajun butter sauce, when finished.
+This recipe feeds 2-3, and the equipment needed includes a large Dutch oven (or stock pot) for boiling the crawfish, corn and potatoes, a spider or strainer, and a second large pot or container with lid for steaming the hot crawfish in Cajun butter sauce, when finished.

-In the United states, the best time of year for Louisiana crawfish season begins as early as December and ends around July.
-Although you can find quality frozen crawfish year-round.
+In the United States, Louisiana crawfish season begins as early as December and ends around July.
+Although you can find quality frozen crawfish and crawfish tails year-round.

 My favorite day-after meal is to dice up the potatoes and onions and garlic, cut the corn off the cob, and make a crawfish hash with poached eggs for brunch.
 I usually make extra potatoes and corn just to be sure I have enough leftovers on day 2.

 My favorite addition is jumbo shrimp to make a crawfish and shrimp boil with all the delicious sides.
 Crawfish bring a very particular flavor and shelling / eating experience to the party.
 But shrimp can do a lot of heavy lifting in filling up hungry bellies!
-There’s just a lot more meat in a shrimp than a crawfish – which has a lot more “craw” than “fish” per crustacean 😉 Snow crab and Gulf shrimp will also add a lot of flavor to your Viet-cajun crawfish boil.
+There's just a lot more meat in a shrimp than a crawfish.
+Snow crab and Gulf shrimp will also add a lot of flavor to your Viet-Cajun crawfish boil.

 In addition to the onions, garlic, corn and potatoes, other popular veggie add-ins include mushrooms, artichokes, celery and fresh green beans.

-The rule of thumb I live by: if you’re serving the crawfish as an appetizer or with other hearty meats, 2 pounds per person will suffice.
+My rule of thumb: if serving the crawfish as an appetizer or with other hearty meats, 2 pounds per person will suffice.
 If crawfish is the main course and star of the event, 3-5 pounds per person is your best bet.
 For more details, see my full post on Buying Crawfish for a Boil.

-Obviously you’ll need a delicious sauce or two.
-This Vietnamese Crawfish Sauce is a remarkable mash-up of cajun and Vietnamese flavors popular in Houston.
+Obviously you'll need a delicious sauce or two.
+This Vietnamese Crawfish Sauce is a remarkable mash-up of Cajun and Vietnamese flavors popular in Houston.
 And I love serving a spicy aioli sauce for dipping crawfish and potatoes.
 For a side dish, napa cabbage slaw adds freshness and crunch to the party.
-And for dessert, you can’t go wrong with Strawberry Almond Cake or Brown Sugar Peach Pie.

 The spice mix and cajun butter sauce you use will likely contain some level of heat.
-To dial it up, I recommend adding an extra half teaspoon of cayenne pepper to your butter sauce, or an additional chili pepper.
-Adding any additional cajun seasoning to the boil water will dilute the spice, but adding it to the butter sauce will keep it concentrated.
-Making and serving spicy aioli with an extra shot or two of hot sauce would also give you the spicy experience you’re looking for at your Vietnamese cajun crawfish boil.
+To dial it up, add an extra half teaspoon of cayenne pepper to your butter sauce, or another chili pepper.
+Adding more Cajun seasoning to the water will dilute the spice.
+But adding it to the butter sauce will keep it concentrated.
+Serving your crawfish with Spicy Aioli would add another spicy spark to your boil.

-To store, keep your Viet-cajun butter sauce separate from your crawfish boil ingredients and store in the refrigerator for up to 3 days.
+To store, keep butter sauce separate from your crawfish boil ingredients.
+Store in the refrigerator for up to 3 days.
+To reheat, check out my recommendations in How to Reheat Leftover Seafood Boil.

 - Total Time: 40 minutes